vbehnam/Rejection_sampling/README.md

 # Rejection Sampling

-This is a MATLAB implementation of the very useful rejection sampling method.
+This is a MATLAB implementation of the rejection sampling method.
 I will apply this algorithm to two different functions, each with their own file.

 ## A Bit of Math